5 Best Laptops For Data Science (Latest 2023 Libraries & Tools)

 CPU

-Faster CPUs are always good but since most CPUs are way too fast, RAM will become the main bottleneck long before CPU comes into play.
+Faster CPUs are always good, but in most cases, CPUs are already so fast that RAM becomes the main bottleneck long before CPU speed really matters.

 GPU

-If you can’t get a dedicated GPU (or can’t afford it) and you’re getting started, don’t sweat it.
-Most data scientists use cloud services for these kind of processing and you should too.
+If you can’t get a dedicated GPU don’t sweat it.
+Most data scientists use cloud services for these kind of tasks and you should learn how to too.

 SSD

-Storage speed (SSD Type) has little impact, if any, on the data crunching process but if you want to maximize speed when transfering files from drive to drive: the fastest is PCIe NVMe 4.0.
+Storage speed (SSD Type) has little impact, if any, on the data crunching process but if you want to maximize speed when transfering files from drive to drive: the fastest is PCIe NVMe 5.0 but that’s not yet available on laptops.
+To see how much faster different types of SSDs are check out my post here.

 Keyboard